Haryomide22/alx-system_engineering-devops/README.md

-echo ‘this repository contains solutions to shell tasks’
+‘this repository contains solutions to shell tasks’